alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 Paid tickets were distributed as follows:

 * 225 paid the full price of €80,
-* 56 more used a 20% off discount for a total of €64,
+* 56 more used a 20% off discount and paid €64,
 * 96 bought reduced tickets (€20/€16),
 * 51 super early bird (€25),
 * 100 early bird (€50).